 - Can be made as cupcakes if you don't have a bundt pan.
 Don't worry if you don't have a special mini bundt cake pan!
 These make the best cupcakes ever!

 - Simple to make.
-These use a very simple method of making cake batter.
+These use a very simple method of making the cake batter.
 No fancy tricks, no fancy equipment necessary.

 Head to your pantry and fridge, open it up and you'll find the majority of ingredients for this recipe in there.
 Lemon and blueberries are the two fresh ingredients that you might have to pop out for but it's totally worth it!
 Where I can, I provide substitutions too.

 - Greek yogurt - Adding yogurt to the sponge creates added moisture but also compliments the citrus tang.
-Sub with sour cream, creme fraiche, natural yogurt or buttermilk.
+Sub with sour cream, creme fraiche, natural yogurt, or buttermilk.

 - Butter - Unsalted is specified as fine salt is also added to the batter.
 If you prefer salted butter then omit this additional salt.